ahmetaa/zemberek-nlp/README.md

 ## Known Issues and Limitations
 - Project requires Java 8 or higher.
-- Morphological parsing does not work for some obvious and frequent words.
 - Morphological disambiguation is working less accurate then expected.
 - Library is not well-tested for multi-threaded usage.

-- Please see issues section for further issues and feel free to create new ones.
+Please see issues section for further issues and feel free to create new ones.

 ## License
 Code is licensed under Apache License, Version 2.0